JimLynx/CI-MS1-Explore-Ireland/README.md

 - *"I don't have a PC or Laptop at home and generally do all my online searches on my mobile"*
 - *"I want to be able to subscribe to a mailing list about upcoming trips"*
 - *"I want to get in touch immediately as I have some recommendations on future routes"*
+- *"I want to be able to join a community forum or social media group to see up to date info on trips"*
 - *"We are keen to get involved but would love to see visual examples of past trips to give us an idea of what to expect"*

 ---

 ### UX

-This website project will target a large demographic of individuals and families from all walks of life.
+This website project will target a large demographic of individuals and families from all walks of life, hence an overall simple, yet effective website is aimed at for priority on point of contact and social media links.

 ---